Antonio-Gabriel/observability_and_monitoring/README.md

 ## 1. What's Monitoring and Observability.

-DORA (DevOps Research and Assessment) define **monitoring** as a tools or technique solution that allow the teams monitored and understand the state of system.
+DORA (DevOps Research and Assessment) define **monitoring** as a tools or technique solution that allow the teams monitorise and understand the state of system.

 And **Observability** as a tools or technique solution that allow the teams debug activally a system, exploring properties and patterns not defined with advance.